Expat Tax In Portugal – Expat Living In Portugal

-A withholding tax of 28% is imposed on interest income derived from public company bonds and state bonds.
-And, bank interest.
+A withholding tax of 28% is imposed on interest income derived from public company bonds, state bonds, as well as bank interest.
 Dividends paid by resident companies are subject to a 28% final withholding tax.
 Withholding taxes are final with respect to the following (1) Dividends (2) Bank interest, (3) Interest on shareholders’ loans, (4) Interest from public company bonds, bills, or other paper (5) Interest on public debt.

 Social security contributions are payable on salaries, wages, bonuses, and other regular income, excluding lunch subsidies.
 Foreigners who work temporarily (generally up to two years) in Portugal and contribute to a compulsory social security scheme in their country of origin may not be subject to Portuguese social security contributions.

 Most of Portugal’s tax treaties provide double tax relief through the exemption-with-progression method.
 Portugal has entered into double tax treaties with the United States.